jeff-hykin/rigorous_recorder/README.md

 #### Good-ish Solution

-We can use references to both be more efficient, and allow editing data after the fact
+We could use references to be both more efficient and allow adding parent data after the fact

 ```python
 # parent data